Painted vessel from Shahtakhty: The finding

 In 1936, an expedition of the Azerbaijani branch of the USSR Academy of Sciences was sent to the Nakhichivan ASSR where the third place of work of the expedition was the vicinity of the village of Shakhtakhty in the Sharur District.

-On the territory of the burial field located to the northeast of the Gyavurkala fortress, the archaeologists came across one burial covered with two rows of slabs (measuring 1.2 m long and 1 m wide and 30–40 cm thick) and therefore not affected.
-The burial was enclosed in a stone circle of 7.7 m in diameter.
+On the territory of the burial field located to the northeast of the Gyavurkala fortress, the archaeologists came across one burial covered with two rows of slabs (measuring 1.2 meters long and 1 meter wide and 30–40 cm thick) and therefore not affected.
+The burial was enclosed in a stone circle of 7.7 meters in diameter.
 In the western part of the burial there was an inventory consisting of 30 clay vessels that covered the skeleton of a horse lying on its left side.
 Of the 30 vessels, only one was painted with drawings.